-- The child of a current employee of the Canggu Club.
+- The child of a current employee of the Finns Recreation Club.

 - A former student of CCS.

-- The child of a member of the Canggu Club.
+- The child of a member of the Finns Recreation Club

 Where a student fulfills more than one of the priority criteria stated above, their application will receive a higher priority status.